farhan5248/sheepdogblog/_posts/2025-08-04-how-we-made-minecraft-using-continuous-delivery.md

 It's a prerequisite that devs want to run the tests.
 They don't need to even automate it, my enabling/platform team would help with that.
 I waited for a developer that really wanted to and he became the tip of the spear.
-Once he felt good and shared his positive experiences, only then would I approach others.
+Once he felt good and shared his positive experiences, only then did I approach others.
 Whatever tools we used had to make it easy.
 So if they were using a CPHA3 simulator that was homegrown, I started with that.
 I didn't try to sell them on SoapUI or Cucumber etc, that came later.